Online Privacy

 Bottom line: Encrypted DNS is a significant privacy improvement but not complete anonymity.
 It closes one of the biggest and easiest-to-exploit privacy gaps.
 For full protection, combine encrypted DNS with a VPN and a privacy-focused browser.

-After enabling encrypted DNS, verify that it's actually working.
+After enabling encrypted DNS, verify it.

 Open your browser settings.
 Enable secure DNS.
 Pick Cloudflare or Quad9.
 Done.